By Township Canada

 Get Started

-Both options require a Township Canada API key.
-Sign up on the API page — the Batch API starts at $40/month for 1,000 requests.
+A Township Canada API key is required.
+Sign up on the API page - the Batch API Build tier covers 1,000 requests/month; see pricing.

-• External Function: Follow the setup guide — Lambda, API Gateway, and Snowflake integration configuration all in one place.
+Follow the setup guide to deploy the Lambda proxy, configure API Gateway, and register TOWNSHIP_CONVERT in Snowflake - Lambda, API Gateway, and Snowflake integration configuration all in one place.

 The Snowflake DLS enrichment post goes deeper on the business case for warehouse-native conversion and covers the Databricks UDF variant if your team runs on Databricks.